Milnor fibre boundary of a non-isolated surface singularity: The series

-The case $a=2$ can be rewritten as $z^2=x^2y^2$ and its graph $\gc$ is given in (\ref{ex:AB})(CASE 1).
-The case $a=3$ is treated in (\ref{ss:dsmall})(3c), the general $a>3$ in (\ref{ZFG}).
-The Main Algorithm provides for the boundary of the Milnor fibre $\partial F$ the graph
+The case $a=2$ can be rewritten as $z^2=x^2y^2$ and its graph $\gc$ is given in \ref{ex:AB}, Case 1.
+The case $a=3$ is treated in \ref{ss:dsmall}(3c), the general $a>3$ in \ref{ZFG}.
+The Main Algorithm provides for the boundary of the Milnor fiber $\partial F$ the plumbing graph

-\subsection{The series $T_{a,2,\infty}$}
+\section{\ The series $T_{a,2,\infty}$}